WebAssembly/component-model/design/mvp/Concurrency.md

 `main()` and calls to `read()`, `write()` and `select()` can run without change in the Preview 3 `wasi:cli/command` world, which exports `run: async func() -> result`.
-Thus, `async` in WIT does not require the same kind of transitive source-code changes as source-level `async` in langauges like C#, Python, JS, Rust and Dart.
+Thus, `async` in WIT does not require the same kind of transitive source-code changes as source-level `async` in languages like C#, Python, JS, Rust and Dart.

 Because `async` exports impose little to no requirements on the guest